The nutters may be declining in numbers but they are still quick off the mark

 Meek not mild for Ofcom Super-duper regulator Ofcom has kicked off with a bunch of public consultations, which include a look at public service

-whether the Communications Act's looser approach to standards should allow so-called R18 films to be shown on the box.
+over whether the Communications Act's looser approach to standards should allow so-called R18 films to be shown on the box.
 R18 films, readers probably won't recall, can only be sold in licensed adult video shops.
 Meek's response?
-No change yet, but it's
+No change yet,

 The Communications Act requires (paragraphs 41 and 43 of schedule 18) that the existing ITC program codes remain in force for the transitional period between the vesting of Ofcom and the publication of any new program codes.
 The big question is

 will the public be consulted concerning the content of these new codes?
 And if so when?

 Of particular concern to many people is the detailed interpretation of some of the standards objectives especially 319(2)(f) and what will constitute "Generally accepted standards", "harmful and offensive content" and